Asia Pacific Regional Group

-Bangladesh national IGF was launched in 2016 year.
+Bangladesh national IGF started its work in 2006 and received official recognition in 2016.
 It provides a domestic independent forum in Bangladesh aiming to engage different stakeholder groups into the discussion on Internet governance.
 It helps to create partnerships, coalitions and dialogues that demonstrate best practices and help move policy forward.

 National IGF of China was recognized in 2019.
 Its core objective is to foster a bottom-up, participatory, open, transparent, and inclusive platform where all stakeholders can exercise their respective roles in enhancing Internet security, accelerating industry development, advancing good Internet governance and promoting digital economy.

 The national IGF of India was established in 2021.
 Its aim is to facilitate discussions between all stakeholders as equals on public policy issues related to the Internet.

 Japan national IGF was established in 2016.
 Its main goal is to create a unique place for all stakeholders of this respective community to discuss the issues related to Internet governance.

 The national IGF of Kazakhstan was established in 2023.
 Its main goal is to facilitate an open, inclusive and bottom-up platform for all stakeholders to discuss the issues related to Internet governance and cooperate.

 The national IGF of Kyrgyzstan was established in 2023.
 Its main goal is to facilitate an open and inclusive platform for all stakeholders to discuss digital public policy.